Erosion & Sediment Control

 - Loudoun County Codified Ordinance, Chapter 1220, Erosion Control

-- Loudoun County Grading Permit Packet (PDF) (includes information on: In Lieu of Plans)
+- Loudoun County Grading Permit Packet (PDF) Opens a New Window.

-- Re-application for Existing Grading Permits Prior to Expiration (PDF) (Grading Permit Duration Tech Memo)
+- Re-application for Existing Grading Permits Prior to Expiration (PDF) Opens a New Window.
+(Grading Permit Duration Tech Memo)

 Information pertaining to erosion and sediment control requirements and applicable permits from other jurisdictional agencies is available online: